Triathlete: Are You Looking to Run Faster, Look Better and to Get Stronger?

 FYI: This is Chapter 2 of my ebook and paperback book, “Rulon Rules: Strength Training & the Triathlete.”

 Speeding Your Step: To Get Faster

-In the triathlon world, we know that we have to swim, bike, and run.
+In the triathlon world, we know we have to swim, bike, and run.
 Recently, there has been a lot of talk about strength training for triathletes.
 A recent article in the Journal of Applied Physiology reported a study on endurance athletes’ most effective strength training.
-The study tracked two groups: one group that lifted heavyweight at fewer repetitions and another group that lifted lower weight but at higher repetitions.
+The study tracked two groups: one that lifted heavyweight at fewer repetitions and another that lifted lower weight but at higher repetitions.
 The study showed improvement in both sets of athletes.
-The main takeaway of this study was that the body would see an improvement in lean body mass, fat body mass, and muscle fibers when you lift weights.
+The main takeaway of this study was that the body would improve lean body mass, fat body mass, and muscle fibers when you lift weights.

 Strength training not only helps the heart but helps with overall body composition.
 So, where does strength training help with sports performance?
-One way strength training helps with sports performance is by helping the athlete perform faster.
+First, strength training helps with sports performance by allowing athletes to perform faster.

-Running Economy (RE) is based on how the athlete will utilize their steady-state oxygen consumption (VO2) at any given running speed.
-In the Journal of Strength and Conditioning Research, concurrent strength and endurance training in the periodization of endurance training show improvement with cyclists and triathletes.
+Running Economy (RE) is based on how athletes utilize their steady-state oxygen consumption (VO2) at any given running speed.
+In the Journal of Strength and Conditioning Research, concurrent strength and endurance training in the periodization of endurance training show improvement in cyclists and triathletes.
 It has also been shown to increase the RE in distance runners.

 When triathletes incorporate strength training, they will become faster through improved leg strength, much different from “bodybuilding” leg strength.
 Additionally, they will enhance the body’s ability to use energy and oxygen.
 This, in turn, allows the triathlete to run faster.